Earnslaw Burn Track

 Mid Forest

-The middle section of the forest was probably the most technical part, including a short slip.
+The middle section of the forest was probably the most technical part, including crossing a small slip.
 I had a quick break after that at 10.05 am.
 I had walked approx 4.5 km in just over two hours.
 The section remained slow-going and included a couple of nasty little drops into gullies, but thankfully with a couple of well-used branches to lower myself down with.
+I heard the first of a few helicopters flying to the glacier.

-The final 30 minutes in the forest was comparatively easy.
+The final 30 minutes in the forest was comparatively easier.
 I enjoyed the occasional tantalising views of high peaks as the trees thinned.
 By 11.15 am cliffs rose to the left as the valley closed in, and the first of many beautiful waterfalls appeared from them, high above.
 I heard a Kea call in the distance.
 By now it was only half a kilometre to the bush line and only one more gnarly little climb-down before I found myself out in the open at 11.30 am.

 From the Bush Line

+Upon checking the map, I realised I already passed the rock biv on the opposite side of the river.
 Once out of the forest, the view that greets you from the bush line is the imposing, slanted walls of Turret Head (2350m) and the peaks of Mt Earnslaw in the distance (2820/30m)- quite the spectacle.
 I took a look at the tall tussocks, alpine bushes and spiky spaniard, and put my long gaiters on – within five minutes I took them off again as it was far too hot!

 Towards Mt Earnslaw